-When you discover yourself in a tax situation with the Internal Revenue Service the first notice you will receive is a request of payment for the entire tax debt in full.
+When you discover yourself in a tax situation with the Internal Revenue Service the first notice you will receive is a request of payment for the entire tax liability in full.
 This request usually comes with a miniscule amount of time permitted for you to make that payment.
 If you are like the majority of taxpayers and are incapable of paying your taxes, you may qualify for relief through an Installment Agreement with the Internal Revenue Service.
 Setting up a monthly payment plan with the Internal Revenue Service is one of the easiest ways to comply with the Internal Revenue Service and pay your past due federal tax.
 When you are assigned with an Installment Agreement, all extra collection actions – such as bank levies, wage garnishments or property seizure– will cease.
 However, the Internal Revenue Service will persistently charge penalties and interest on your account until it is paid in full.
 There are numerous payment options for an Installment Agreement with the Internal Revenue Service and it mainly depends on the balance you owe.
 A payment plan can be established over a long-term (120 days or more) or a short-term (120 days or less) period.
 You can only have one Installment Agreement on your account at a time.

 First, it is necessary to discover how much capital you are obligated to in unpaid taxes.
 You can acquire this information from your tax return, or you can call the Internal Revenue Service.
 Based on the balance that is due, it will facilitate determining which type of an Installment Agreement you will qualify for.
 If you owe less than $10,000 to the Internal Revenue Service, then you can establish a guaranteed installment agreement.
 This indicates that it is guaranteed you will receive a payment plan.
 You will not have to submit any financial information to do so.
 You must not have been entered into a similar agreement within the preceding five years.
 When preparing this request, you must agree to file and pay all your tax returns in the future timely.
 Mainly, the monthly payment amount that the Internal Revenue Service will accept is determined by taking the total amount you owe, with penalties and interest factored in, and then dividing that aggregate amount by 36 months.
 This will allow for the full amount of the liability to be paid over three years.
 If you decided to pay it off sooner, then you are more than welcome to.
 The Internal Revenue Service will never disallow you from making additional voluntary payments outside of your agreement.
 Payments can be transmitted into the Service by check or money order or made online with a credit card at any time.
 The general advantage of this type of payment plan is that the Internal Revenue Service will not administer a Federal Tax Lien against you.
 They are unable to issue a levy on your wages or assets either.